Fax from Sarajevo: Plot summary

 By April the city is under siege — the Serbs have closed the roads and are killing anyone who tries to escape the Sarajevo area.
 With he and his family spending every day terrified of the shelling, and often hiding in their basement to avoid the bombs, Rustemagić has to debate the safety of taking his son to the hospital to deal with his high fever.

 Shortly thereafter, a Serbian tank rumbles through their neighborhood — Rustemagić's home and the SAF offices are destroyed.
 More than 14,000 pieces of original art were lost in the flames.
 Barely escaping with the clothes on their backs, Rustemagić and his family first find shelter in a half-destroyed building.
 The next day they find shelter in an apartment building in Dobrinja.

 Over the months that follow the Rustemagićs are reduced to living in near-primitive conditions.
 Broken water pipes lead to days standing in line hoping to fill plastic jugs with water rations.
-Electricity and cooking fuel are scarce, and children trying scavenge for fuel are the targets of Serbian snipers (who are promised a cash bonus for every kill).
+Electricity and cooking fuel are scarce, and children scavenging for fuel are the targets of Serbian snipers (who are promised a cash bonus for every kill).

-A Rustemagić family's friend escapee from a rape camp, making her way to the family's' shelter to tell the horrors of her experience.
+A Rustemagić family's friend escapes from a rape camp, making her way to the family's shelter to tell the horrors of her experience.

 In June 1992, Ervin tries to gain permission to leave the country from the French consulate; each time he visits their offices he must drive a dangerous route from Dobrinja to Sarajevo in his Opel Kadett, protected from live fire only by metal plates attached to the car and piles of comic books, meant to absorb the force of a bullet.

 Some months later, in October 1992, the family moves locations to the Sarajevo Holiday Inn, at that point mostly occupied by foreign journalists and constantly under fire.

 Thanks to help from European publishers and artists, in late 1993 Rustemagić gains accreditation as a journalist, enabling him to escape Bosnia and Herzegovina.
 After more than a month fruitlessly attempting to get his family out of the country, he is given Slovenian citizenship, which immediately transfers to his family.

 In September 1993, after a tense moment at the airport, Edina, Maja, and Edvin are allowed to fly out of Sarajevo.
 The entire family is reunited in Split, Croatia.